opengisch/QgisModelBaker-docs/README.md

 ## Contributing

-Projectgenerator is a community driven open source project.
+QGIS Model Baker is a community driven open source project.
 As such we are very happy to get your help and feedback.

 Therefore we appreciate if you can help us by